MaceChettiyadan/Y11Notes/Economics/2. Supply & Demand/Homework.md

 #### Demand Side
 - Demand refers to the buying intentions of customers.
 	- This is not a want; wants are desired but demands are desires characterised by an ability to actually buy.
-	- Demand is governed by the law of demand, which is discussed in the [[Powerpoint - Demand#The law of demand]].
+	- Demand is governed by the law of demand, which is discussed in the [[PPT - Demand#The law of demand]].
 		- **Income effect** - higher income $\rightarrow$ more purchasing power
 		- **Substitution effect** - when the price of a substitute increases, the price of the good increases as it becomes more attractive to buyers.
 		- The effects hold true always, as long as all other factors are constant